mundschenk-at/squeezebox-ir-events/README.md

 # squeezebox-ir-events
-A daemon sending IR commands based on Squeezebox events (written in µPython)
+A daemon sending IR commands based on Squeezebox events (written in µPython).

+The implementation is heavily inspired by [ahebrank's script `watchpower.py`](https://github.com/ahebrank/squeezebox-utils).